davidemily/Checkerboard-Retrospective/Checkerboard.md

 ---
 My solution is very similar to the posted solution.
 While the main parts of the skeleton were the same, I handled calculations in different methods than the posted solution did.
 For example:
 Solution: ![alt text](https://github.com/davidemily/Checkerboard-Retrospective/blob/master/daleSelectSize.PNG)

 vs

 My checkerboard: ![alt text](https://github.com/davidemily/Checkerboard-Retrospective/blob/master/davidSelectSize.PNG) The original solution is much cleaner and efficient than the solution I went with.
+In the solution the information was passed to the renderBoard() method where I handled in the calculation inside the method.
+Ideally I would have modulated this more like the posted solution.
 #### How could you improve going foward?
 What don't you still understand that was required for the challenge?
 ---
+I plan on reviewing more the differences between the posted solution and my solution.
+I need to focus more on separating my code and creating methods to handle the calculations.
+I also need to do more OO programming as I sometimes felt I was lost while programming a project like this.
+While I had the idea in my head, I didn't quite know how to implement in it in Java or use OO principles.